OlehKutnyi/CV/Oleh Kutnyi CV.md

 ### [Toys sales (SQl)](https://github.com/OlehKutnyi/CV/blob/main/Economic%20Freedom%20%26%20Happiness.md)
 - SQL
 - Tableau
+- Analysing dataset about products, stores and sales.
+It consists of simple calculations like average revenue per month, total sales, net-profit or avg margins in different product categories.

 ### [Economic freedom & Happiness (R)](https://github.com/OlehKutnyi/CV/blob/main/Economic%20Freedom%20%26%20Happiness.md)
 - R (analysis, visualisation and data preparation)
 - Regression analysis
 - This project was a part of a course at KSE.
-It focuses on an effect of economic freedom on happiness level among countries.
-This might not be directly related for your requirements, however, I hope it will be enough to show my R and statistical skills.
+It focuses on the effect of economic freedom on happiness levels among countries.
+It involves constructing a regression model (OLS) with interactions.